rhel-labs/learn-katacoda/installing-software-yum/step3.md

 >_NOTE:_ The `last-1` keyword is used here to specify that the rollback the state of the system to how it was before the most recent transaction.
-You can use relative offsets, such as `last-3`, or you can use absolute transaction IDs.
+You can use other relative offsets, such as `last-3`, or you can use absolute transaction IDs.
 For example, `yum history rollback 2` would rollback to the transaction where __rsync__ was installed.